hangxie/parquet-tools/README.md

 Note that MinValue, MaxValue and NullCount are optional, if they do not show up in output then it means parquet file does not have that section.

+You can set `--fail-on-int96` option to fail `meta` command for parquet files contain fields with INT96 type, which is [deprecated](https://issues.apache.org/jira/browse/PARQUET-323), default value for this option is `false` so you can still read INT96 type, but this behavior may change in the future.
 ### row-count Command

 `row-count` command provides total number of rows in the parquet file: